orangejuice/blog/data/activity/book-中国在梁庄-2016/record.en.md

 date: 2024-04-06 22:43:31+08:00
 douban:
   rating: 8.1
-  subtitle: Liang Hong / 2016 / Taiwan Strait Publishing House
+  subtitle: Liang Hong / 2016 / Strait Publishing House
 ---

-Via tw Left Hand Ink, we had lunch, which was a hometown dish called 'blurred noodles'.
-Despite our strong objections, my father insisted on adding spoonfuls of chili into the noodles.
-You must know, his stomach lining cannot bear such stimulation.
-Yet, father said: 'If I can't eat chili, what's the point of living?
-Might as well die early.'
-During my youth, we had a lack of vegetables and oil at home.
-We relied on chili to finish our meals.
-In winter, when the chili ran out, despite how much we tried to economize, the white radishes stored in sand also ran out.
-Then, my father would grind the chili stalks into powder, sprinkle it in the bowl, and he would still sweat profusely while eating it.
-Many houses in the village did the same.
-Sometimes, customs are linked with poverty.
+Via Twitter, Ink of the Left Hand.
+At lunch, I made hometown’s 'muddled noodles', and despite our strong objections, Dad insisted on adding spoonfuls of chili peppers.
+You should know that his stomach lining can’t handle this kind of irritation.
+Yet, Dad said, 'What’s the point of living if I can’t have chili peppers?
+Might as well die earlier.'
+In my youth, we barely had enough vegetables or oil, and relied solely on chili peppers for meals.
+During winter, when the chili peppers were gone, no matter how much we tried to save, the white radishes stored in the sand would also be finished.
+Then, Dad would grind the chili stems into powder, sprinkle it into our bowls, and we’d eat sweating profusely.
+Many families in the village did the same.
+Sometimes, customs are tied to poverty.